pgupta26dec/Data-Visualisation-Using-Python-Seaborn/README.md

  2. lineplot : Lineplot is used to derive the correlation between two numerical variables using a line.

- 3. regplot : regplot is essentially a scatterplot with a reression line through it.
+ 3. regplot : regplot is essentially a scatterplot with a regression line through it.

  4. Barplot(Categorial variables) : Barplot aggregates categorial variables of the dataset based on summary static such as mean.
 The static can be changed to min, max, median using the estimator attribute.
 The length of each bar depicts the value of the static being calculated.
 The error bars give an indication of uncertainity around the estimate.